 When exploring internship sites, students must ensure that the appropriate supervision is available on-site.
-Specifically, a site supervisor must be on-site to provide weekly supervision, sign your timesheets, and complete your Chalk & Wire evaluation each semester.
-Site supervisors may hold one of the following certifications from New York State:
+Specifically, a site supervisor must be on-site to provide weekly supervision, sign your timesheets, and complete your Anthology (Chalk & Wire) evaluation each semester.
+Site supervisors must hold the following certifications from New York State: